 Data comes in various forms and shapes, in my personal life I have been very interested in Genome data and creating my family tree.
 When I was born the family tree was handed down word of mouth, you only had 3 to 4 generations in your family tree.

 With the digitalization of birth registers, parish books, church books, newspapers and DNA testing and with services like MyHeritage we now can get a more detailed family tree.
 Even obituary records can now be found online.
 For instance, if you take a look at an official site like Genealogy Bank, you can browse obituaries from various locations in the USA.

 In my family, we did not have a tree as such, on my paternal side, my grandfather was telling me stories and showed me a few pictures of his father and mother.
 On my mom’s side of the family, I did not know much, my maternal grandparents died before I got to meet them, I did do spend a lot of time with my mom’s brothers and sisters.

-My mom’s cousins that were closer to me in age than to my mom, were into tracking family the old fashion way visiting relatives, getting a lead go to a church to validate, view pictures etc. They had put together a family tree on my maternal grandmother’s side of the family, I did not know that much about my maternal grandfather’s side.
+My mom’s cousins that were closer to me in age than my mom, were into tracking family the old fashion way visiting relatives, getting a lead to go to a church to validate, viewing pictures etc. They had put together a family tree on my maternal grandmother’s side of the family, I did not know that much about my maternal grandfather’s side.

 Over the year my paternal grandfather was telling me stories about his side of the family, how my great-great-grandfather and his whole family except one son stayed in Sweden while the rest emigrated to the United States.
 My grandfather’s biggest dream in life was to go to America and to meet some family there, as the United States was called America when my Grandfather was young.